chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 ### Issue: rename /tmp/temp2137181075 automate.config.toml: invalid cross-device link

-This issue occurs because the `mv` operation is trying to move a file between different filesystems, which is not allowed due to the "invalid cross-device link" error.
-It's triggered when attempting to perform file operations across filesystem boundaries.
+This issue arises because the `mv` operation attempts to move a file between distinct filesystems.
+This process is disallowed due to the 'invalid cross-device link' error.
+It's triggered when trying to execute file operations across filesystem boundaries.

 #### Solution

-We have noticed that executing commands that generate such errors is easily solved by changing the directory from which they are executed.
-Before implementing the command again, change the directory to `/hab`:
+We have noticed that resolving commands that lead to such errors is straightforward.
+Change the directory from which they are executed.
+Before reapplying the command, switch the directory to `/hab`:

 ```sh
 cd /hab